 Merging with takayna - Tarkine in Motion Artists

 The following artists have contributed to the making of 'Merging with takayna'.
-Artists appear in alphabetical order and samples of their work used in the film are displayed as images below each artist description.
+Artists appear in alphabetical order and samples of their work as screen shots taken directly from the film, are displayed as images below each artist description.
 We celebrate the generous contribution of all Tarkine in Motion artists to the campaign to Protect takayna and give thanks to the tireless work of the Bob Brown Foundation to defend Earth's wild places.

 DAN BROUN is a wilderness photographer and film maker specialising in remote area work.
 He has a deep affection for Tasmania's wild places.
 Dan is also the curator of the Tarkine In Motion arts initiative.